Big Slide Mountain

 How long does it take to hike Big Slide Mountain?

-Is Big Slide Mountain hard to hike?
+How hard is the Big Slide Mountain hike?

-Do I need a permit to hike Big Slide Mountain?
+When is the best time to hike Big Slide Mountain?

 Best Time to Visit